mgcqr/jest-card-game-front/DtoDefine.md

 * non-choosable
 * show up

-card acquired by fun getCard is
+card acquired by fun getCard(cardName, ownerId) is

 * has name
 * has owner